 When all-weather roads are built on fill areas, settlement of the filled area may cause cracks to appear in a road or cause the slope of a road to change.
 Cracks will be filled with material that is compatible with the roadbed.
-Areas of a sloped road, where the slope has changed drastically, will be built up with material compatible with the roadway.
-The buildup will be made by placing a 6 in. thick layer of the material, compacting it, then placing another 6 in. thick layer of material and compacting again.
-This process will be repeated until the desired elevation is achieved or the road section will be rebuilt.
+Areas of a sloped road, where the slope has changed drastically, will be built up with material compatible with the roadway and constructed utilizing acceptable construction methods until the desired elevation is achieved or the road section is rebuilt.